8 Expert Tricks to Help Your Cat and Dog to Get Along

-To set your dog up for success with cats, teach it to control its impulses, Sandor says.
+To set your dog up for success with cats, teach it to control its impulses, Sandor said.
 Does it leap across the kitchen when someone drops a cookie, or go on high alert when it sees a squeaky toy?
 If so, it probably won’t be great with cats right off the bat, since it will likely jump up whenever it spots a feline.

 Hold off Fido’s face time with Fluffy until the former is trained to stay put.
 And even then, keep a leash handy during the first several cat-dog meetings.

-Cats need a protected space—a “base camp” of sorts—that’s just theirs, Galaxy says.
+Cats need a protected space—a “base camp” of sorts—that’s just theirs, Galaxy said.
 Make this refuge off-limits to the dog, but create safe spaces around the house, too.
 This way, the cat can confidently navigate shared territory without trouble from its canine sibling.

-Since cats are natural climbers, Galaxy recommends taking advantage of your home’s vertical space.
+Since cats are natural climbers, Galaxy recommended taking advantage of your home’s vertical space.
 Buy tall cat trees, install shelves, or place a cat bed atop a bookcase.
 This allows your cat to observe the dog from a safe distance, or cross a room without touching the floor.

 And while you’re at it, keep dogs away from the litter box.
-Cats should feel safe while doing their business, plus dogs sometimes (ew) like to snack on cat feces, a bad habit that can cause your pooch to contract intestinal parasites.
+Cats should feel safe while doing their business, plus dogs sometimes like to snack on cat feces, a bad habit that can cause your pooch to contract intestinal parasites.
 These worms can cause a slew of health problems, including vomiting, diarrhea, weight loss, and anemia.

 Baby gates work in a pinch, but since some dogs are escape artists, prepare for worst-case scenarios by keeping the litter box uncovered and in an open space.
 That way, the cat won’t be cornered and trapped mid-squat.

-“People exercise their dogs probably 20 percent of what they should really be doing,” Sandor says.
+“People exercise their dogs probably 20 percent of what they should really be doing,” Sandor said.
 “It’s really important that their energy is released somewhere else so that they have the ability to slow down their brains and really control themselves when they’re around kitties.”

 Dogs also need lots of stimulation.
 Receiving it in a controlled manner makes them less likely to satisfy it by, say, chasing a cat.
-For this, Sandor recommends toys, herding-type activities, lure coursing, and high-intensity trick training.
+For this, Sandor recommended toys, herding-type activities, lure coursing, and high-intensity trick training.

-“Instead of just taking a walk, stop and do a sit five times on every block,” she says.
+“Instead of just taking a walk, stop and do a sit five times on every block,” she said.
 “And do direction changes three times on every block, or speed changes two times.
 It’s about unleashing their herding instincts and prey drive in an appropriate way.”

 Just like humans, cats and dogs have just one good chance to make a great first impression.
 Luckily, they both love food, which might ultimately help them love each other.

 Schedule the first cat-dog meeting during mealtime, but keep the dog on a leash and both animals on opposite sides of a closed door.
 They won’t see each other, but they will smell each other while chowing down on their respective foods.
-They’ll begin to associate this smell with food, thus “making it a good thing,” Galaxy says.
+They’ll begin to associate this smell with food, thus “making it a good thing,” Galaxy said.

 Do this every mealtime for several weeks, before slowly introducing visual simulation.
 Continue feeding the cat and dog separately, but on either side of a dog gate or screen, before finally removing it all together.
-By this point, “they’re eating side-by-side, pretty much ignoring each other,” Galaxy says.
+By this point, “they’re eating side-by-side, pretty much ignoring each other,” Galaxy said.
 For safety’s sake, continue keeping the dog on a leash until you’re confident it’s safe to take it off (and even then, exercise caution).

-After you've successfully ingratiated the cat and dog using feeding exercises, keep their food bowls separate.
-“A cat will walk up to the dog bowl—either while the dog’s eating, or in the vicinity—and try to eat out of it,” Galaxy says.
+After you’ve successfully ingratiated the cat and dog using feeding exercises, keep their food bowls separate.
+“A cat will walk up to the dog bowl—either while the dog’s eating, or in the vicinity—and try to eat out of it,” Galaxy said.
 “The dog just goes to town on them.
 You can’t assume that your dog isn’t food-protective or resource-protective.”

 To prevent these disastrous mealtime encounters, schedule regular mealtimes for your pets (no free feeding!) and place the bowls in separate areas of the house, or the cat’s dish up on a table or another high spot.

 Also, keep a close eye on the cat’s toys—competition over toys can also prompt fighting.
-“Dogs tend to get really into catnip,” Galaxy says.
+“Dogs tend to get really into catnip,” Galaxy said.
 “My dog loves catnip a whole lot more than my cats do.”

 Remain watchful, though, to ensure everything goes smoothly—especially when the dog hits its rambunctious “teenage” stage before becoming a full-grown dog.